 Although forward engineering provides systematic and elegant techniques for synthesizing specialized middleware, it does not modularize middleware implementations along domain concerns that are often entangled and crosscut conventional horizontal modularization boundaries in middleware.
-In this paper we present FORMS which is a reverse engineering techniques based on source code analysis that offers a promising and viable alternative to modularize domain concerns within middleware code.
+FORMS has shown that reverse engineering techniques based on source code analysis offer a promising and viable alternative to modularize domain concerns within middleware code.
 Source code analysis techniques tend to be coarse grained at best but can provide crucial pointers to the lack of proper implementation methods by showcasing the difference between the intended PIM module designs and their PSM code implementations.